FeernandoOFF/Obsidian-Garden/content/Zettelkasten/Ireland Experience.md

-The first time that I've heard about Ireland and the opportunities that offers, was In January of 2022 (Wow now I remembered that in 2012 was "The end of the world" ) when I was researching about English courses in Canada, at the moment the COVID was still a problem the 18th of March, looking for an improvement of my profesional career and a new challenge for me - I wanted to see how much I was capable of in another country.
+The first time that I've heard about Ireland and the opportunities that offers, was In January of 2022 (Wow now I remembered that in 2012 was "The end of the world" ) when I was researching about English courses in Canada, at the moment the COVID was still a problem the 18th of March, looking for an improvement of my profesional career and a new challenge for me - I wanted to see how much I was capable of in another country.  #todo

 ## References